Chaperones

 Devotions

-In all programs, discussions, and devotions, leaders and chaperones are to use only the KJV Bible translation.
-All prayers should be reverent and respectful to our Heavenly Father.
+In all programs, discussions, and devotions, leaders and chaperones are expected to use the KJV Bible translation.
+Prayers should be reverent and respectful to our Heavenly Father.
 Lead nightly devotions in your room with your group.
-Encourage the young people to participate in devotions but don’t require it of them.
+Encourage the young people to participate in devotions.
+They may lead in prayer, but don’t require it of them.
 No one should feel pressured.

 Quiet Time